 All around, getting your pet sterilized will significantly change your relationship with your furry friend for the better.

 Where should I go to get my pet spayed and neutered?

-You should also consider our Toronto spay and neuter clinic if your cat or your dog has any allergies.
+You should also consider our Toronto spay and neuter clinics if your cat or your dog has any allergies.
 The Ontario SPCA does not accept animals with allergies.
 Animals must be aged between 4 months and 5 years.
 They must also meet some health requirements and have a healthy weight.